 Microplastics contained in food salts (marine, stone) may pose a potential hazard to human health.
 A visual assessment is performed for the identification of the shape, size, number and colour of the particles using light and fluorescence microscopy.
 The composition of the sample is analysed by Raman spectroscopy.
 A relatively large number of MPs are found in sea salts.
-The most common are polyethylene (PE), polypropylene (PP), polyethylene terephthalate (PET), nylon and polystyrene (PS), effectively removed from seawater by microfiltration membranes.
+The most common are PE, PP, PET) nylon and PS, effectively removed from seawater by microfil-tration membranes.
 The membrane backwash technique is used to improve membrane efficiency.147